stripe-archive/react-stripe-elements/README.md

 The [Stripe.js / Stripe Elements API reference](https://stripe.com/docs/elements/reference)
 goes into more detail on the various customization options for Elements (e.g. styles, fonts).

-> This project is currently in beta.
-The API presented below may undergo significant changes until we hit a stable release.

 ## Getting started

 ### Installation